nation3/.github/CONTRIBUTING.md

 ### Goerli Eth

-We use Goreli for our testnet deployments.
+We use Goerli for our testnet deployments.
 You can get some testnet `ETH` from the following faucets:

 - [Goerli PoW Faucet](https://goerli-faucet.pk910.de/)
 - [Alchemy Faucet](https://goerlifaucet.com/):